gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 #### Options

-* `--config, c` - Path to config file (default: `ui5-deploy.yaml` in root folder of the project).
+* `--config, -c` - Path to config file (default: `ui5-deploy.yaml` in root folder of the project).
-* `--noConfig` - Only CLI arguments will be used, no config file is read.
+* `--noConfig, -nc` - Only CLI arguments will be used, no config file is read.
 * `--destination, -d` - The destination used in SAP Business Application Studio (default: destination from `ui5-deploy.yaml`).
 * `--url, -u` - The url of the service endpoint at the ABAP system (default: url from `ui5-deploy.yaml`).
-* `--username` - Name of environment variable containing a username to authenticate (default: username from `ui5-deploy.yaml`).
+* `--username, -ur` - Name of environment variable containing a username to authenticate (default: username from `ui5-deploy.yaml`).
-* `--password` - Name of environment variable containing a password to authenticate (default: password from `ui5-deploy.yaml`).
+* `--password, -pw` - Name of environment variable containing a password to authenticate (default: password from `ui5-deploy.yaml`).
-* `--authenticationType` - Authentication type for the app (e.g. 'basic', 'reentranceTicket').
+* `--authenticationType, -at` - Authentication type for the app (e.g. 'basic', 'reentranceTicket').
 Required for 'reentranceTicket' flows.
 * `--client, -l` - The ABAP client (default: client from `ui5-deploy.yaml`).
 * `--transport, -t` - The id of the transport request (default: transport from `ui5-deploy.yaml`).
 * `--name, -n` - The application name (default: name from `ui5-deploy.yaml`).